vcardoza/easy-read-more-block/README.md

-# Dmg::Media Block Read More
+# Easy Read More Block

 WordPress plugin developed for read more.